-Today we are going to talk about how would I travel around the world for the rest of my life.
-My dreams may be stupid and some of them impossible but I’m just not person who can stand in one place for too long.
+Today we are going to talk about how I plan to travel around the world for the rest of my life.
+My dreams may be stupid and some of them impossible but I’m just not a person who can stand in one place for too long.
+Until the end, I will always be a traveler or wanderer who just can’t live life without adventures!
 (Be prepared for long and boring writings by me.
-For those who don’t have the patience to read check out the bold sentences.)
+For those who don’t have the patience to read check out just the bold sentences.)

 I have a question though, you mentioned about deciding to take university or not cause it might get stuck in the way of your travels, how do you manage everything?
 Like I think if I start going around the world I will HAVE TO abandon the work and everything and if I do that, there is no way I can earn enough to be able to travel around the world or at least some places which I intend to.

 I will love to get your thoughts and suggestions about it, thanks.